 Are Mother of Thousands Plants Poisonous or Toxic?

-Although the thousands mother is widely grown as a houseplant, you need to be very careful while growing it, especially if you have children or pets in the house.
+Although the thousands mother is widely grown as a houseplant, be very careful while growing it, especially if you have children or pets in the house.

 The plant contains daigremontianin, which is a cardiac glycoside – a highly toxic steroid from the category of bufadienolides known for causing cardiac poisoning and cotyledonous.

-Cotyledonous is a type of intoxication which is caused by repeated smaller doses of the toxin.
+Cotyledonous is a type of intoxication that is caused by repeated smaller doses of the toxin.